 7. How do I submit a disclosure?

-Financial Conflict of Interest disclosure forms must be submitted to the Office of Sponsored Programs, Kris Wolff, Manager, Canisius Hall, first floor.
-They may also be scanned and emailed to email@example.com or faxed to (718) 817-5575.
+Financial Conflict of Interest disclosure forms must be submitted to the Office of Sponsored Programs, Kris Wolff, Director, Canisius Hall, first floor.
+They may also be scanned and emailed to firstname.lastname@example.org or faxed to (718) 817-5575.

 8. What happens when I disclose a potential Significant and Related Financial Interest?